mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

     add TestConfigEnableDeveloper
 ```

 So the final diff is great, but the commits themselves are pretty disorganized.
 That's not how I want to present my work to my team.
 Imagine if these were dozens of commits over hundreds of changes.
-Imagine if I decided to rename a variable used all over the code half-way through my changes.
-It's pretty hard to review a set of disorganized changes. `git rebase` to the rescue!
+Imagine if I decided to rename a variable used all over the code halfway through my changes.
+It's pretty hard to review a set of disorganized changes so, `git rebase` to the rescue!
 Let's run it interactively:

 ```sh
 git rebase -i origin/master